-- 16.5.1 Increase in Salary Range.
-In the event that a reevaluation results in the placement of the position in a higher salary range, the employee's salary will be increased based on a consideration of the employee's experience, education and/or special qualification.
-Except as provided in paragraph (a) below, a salary increase approved as part of a position reevaluation will be retroactive to the date of the reevaluation request. - (a) Increases for reevaluations requested between September 1, 2014 and March 31, 2015 within six (6) months of the effective date of this Agreement will be retroactive to the date the employee assumed the responsibilities upon which an increase is based or the effective date of the Agreement, whichever is later. - 16.5.2 Decrease in Salary Range.
+- Increase in Salary Range.
+In the event that a reevaluation results in the placement of the position in a higher salary range, the employee's salary will be increased by a minimum of six (6) percent and will include consideration of the employee's experience, education and/or special qualifications, provided that credit for experience, education and/or special qualifications has not been given in the past.
+A salary increase approved as part of a position reevaluation will be effective as of the date of submission of the reevaluation request. - 16.5.2 Decrease in Salary Range.
 In the event that a reevaluation results in the placement of the position in a lower salary range, the Employee's salary will not be reduced unless it exceeds the top of the lower range, in which case the Employee will be placed at the top of the lower range. - 16.5.3 Addition of Responsibilities.
-An Employee's salary may be adjusted within the existing salary range where there has been a material change in his/her responsibilities. - 16.6 Recruitment and Retention.
-The University may, in its discretion, increase the salary of a current Employee for retention purposes when the Employee has a competing offer at a higher rate of pay.
+An Employee's salary may be adjusted within the existing salary range where there has been a material change in his/her responsibilities. - Reevaluation Appeal.
+If an Employee disagrees with a reevaluation decision made by the University, the Employee may submit a written appeal to Human Resources within thirty (30) calendar days of receiving the final reevaluation decision from the University.
+Human Resources will direct the appeal to a University Vice President who is not in the employee's chain of command for review.